Say Cheese with These Great Rhode Island Purveyors

 Mozz Newport

-Taking over the old Newport Creamery location, Mozz Newport is the city by the sea’s newest specialty cheese shop.
+Taking over the old Newport Creamery location, Mozz Newport is on of the City By the Sea’s favored specialty cheese shops.
 Owned and operated by husband-and-wife team Luca and Christina Mignogna, Mozz offers up in-house artisan cheeses like burrata, scamorza and mozzarella, caciocavallo and buffalo mozzarella (no hot sauce involved here, just the milk of Mediterranean water buffalo), along with a wide variety of local and imported cheeses you won’t find in grocery stores.
 Visit the store in person or shop online.
 181 Bellevue Ave., Newport, 401-324-7065, mozznewport.com